 - Small-group English lessons (supplementary to school or college)

 - Allowance for professional development including travel costs and entry fee to races around Nepal, NATHM trail guide certification

 - Modest stipend for acting as part time coaches in Mira’s extracurricular sports programs in local schools in Nepal

-As part of the program, our athletes will have the opportunity to visit Hong Kong and compete in one of the many renowned trail races the city has to offer.
+As part of the program, our athletes have the opportunity to travel and compete in an overseas race.
 Since ultra running is not yet an officially recognised sport in Nepal, most of the young women in the program will have no experience running longer than half-marathon or marathon distances.
 Mira’s training program will develop the women’s athletic potential.

 As well as race entry, we will provide support for:

-In addition to our sponsored athletes, we also aim to provide up to 25 grants to support program alumni and other promising young women to achieve their goals – whether this may be to race abroad, to further their training or education, or to start a new business or initiative.
-We have budgeted around US$35,000 in small and medium-sized grants for 2019.
+In addition to our sponsored athletes, we also provide grants to support program alumni and other promising young women to achieve their goals – whether this may be to race abroad, to further their training or education, or to start a new business or initiative.

 As Mira herself says, there are countless Mira Rais in Nepal – women who dream of doing something more with their lives, but lack the means or opportunity to do so.
 This program may be a small step, but it will help to change the lives of the women involved, and hopefully inspire a new generation of Nepali women to follow their dreams.